Vittoriale degli italiani: The Prioria

 D'Annunzio wished to make clear hereby that he didn't believe that lust and greed should be considered sinful.

 A most unlikely relic is the distorted steering wheel of racing speedboat Miss England II, donated after the coppa dell oltranza (unlimited cup) powerboating trophy, organized under d'Annunzio patronage, was held in 1931.

-Miss England II had crashed in a world speed record attempt, killing her pilot, Sir Henry Seagrave in 1930 (though winning the record nevertheless) and was rebuilt to race and win at Lake Garda the following year with Kaye Don at the helm.
+Miss England II had crashed in a world speed record attempt, killing her pilot, Sir Henry Segrave in 1930 (though winning the record nevertheless) and was rebuilt to race and win at Lake Garda the following year with Kaye Don at the helm.

 D'annunzio who was a syncretist deemed the distorted steering wheel "a relic of the religion of courage".

 The amphitheatre

 The amphitheatre is the first major structure one comes across after entering the estate and was clearly based upon classical models, the architect Maroni even visiting Pompeii for inspiration.
 Its location, like the other buildings of the Vittoriale, undeniably offers a majestic view of the Garda lake, it is still used for performances today.